Jewish Ancestry and DNA Testing

 Can DNA Testing Tell Me If I am Jewish?

-Both the Maternal DNA Test (mothers ancestry) and Paternal DNA Test (fathers ancestry) show your genetic family line, where in the world your genetic ancestors lived and if these areas where common to Jewish populations.
+Both the Maternal DNA Test (mothers ancestry) and Paternal DNA Test (fathers ancestry) show your genetic family line, where in the world your genetic ancestors lived and if these areas were common to Jewish populations.

 Most Jewish populations lived in a few specific areas of the world.
 If your genetic line comes from one of these areas then it indicates your genetic family line could be Jewish.
-In addition both tests come with access to Jewish comparative databases which contain records for Ashkenazim and Sephardim, as well as Levites and Cohanim.
+In addition, both tests come with access to Jewish comparative databases which contain records for Ashkenazim and Sephardim, as well as Levites and Cohanim.

-For example if a child was born to "Jewish" parents but was never told they where "Jewish" their DNA code would be the same but they would not have the "Jewish" belief system.
+For example, if a child was born to "Jewish" parents but was never told they where "Jewish" their DNA code would be the same but they would not have the "Jewish" belief system.

 Taking this one step further they could then choose to believe in another belief system or in nothing at all.
 In all cases the underlying DNA code remains the same.